gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 - **Full Width Template** - This is the default template that is provided.
 It does not provide any containers around your content.
 You will have to manually add those contains in your page's `Text`.
 - **Containered Template** - Similar to the Default Template, this will wrap your content in a container for you.

+### Writing Content

+The content for your Page can contain HTML.
+This theme disables the automatic paragraph tags that WordPress normally adds.

+This allows you to use our [UI kit that is based off of Bootstrap](http://gios-asu.github.io/ASU-Web-Standards-Bootstrap/).

 ## Shortcodes

 This theme adds the following shortcodes for you to use: